hf-thompson-lab/forest-comparison/README.Rmd

 and creates figures for the following publication:

-Lee, L. G., Pasquarella, V. J., Glass, B., Morreale, L. L., Chung, N., and Thompson, J. R. A comparison shopper's guide to forest datasets.
+Lee, L. G., Pasquarella, V. J., Glass, B., Morreale, L. L., Chung, N., Gao, X., and Thompson, J. R. A comparison shopper's guide to forest datasets.
 In review.

 It is structured as a research compendium to make the majority of the